GorskiAnthony/nodemailer-example/README.md

 # Send mail with nodemailer

-## I use nodemailer for send mail since my website
+## I use nodemailer to send mail from my website